garrandall/popular-music-data/tracks/wrack-my-brain-ringo-starr.md

 Wrack my brain.

 All dried up, i'm all dried up,
-All i have's this empty cup,
+All I have's this empty cup,
 All dried up.

-What i have, you don't want,
+What I have, you don't want,
-What you want, i can't give.
+What you want, I can't give.
 I got out of touch with you and yours,
 The way that you live.